 If you cannot make the time of your allocated group for a good reason, please email me and I will see whether I can move you.

 Homework will be set after tutorials every other week, to be handed the following week.
 The work should be handed in to folders which will be placed outside room I9.
-The plan is that the homework deadlines in semester 1 will be on the Mondays 15 October, 29 October, 12 November, 28 November and 10 December.
+Homework deadlines in semester 2 will be Mondays 11 February and 25 February.
 The homework is for feedback purposes.

-Assessment is by an exam at the end of the module and online tests.
+Assessment is by an exam at the end of the module and online tests, together with R practicals on the statistics material in semester 2.
 The online tests for the module will be available on MOLE.
-The online tests in semester 1 will have deadlines on Fridays 5 October (not for assessment) and then 19 October, 2 November, 30 November and 14 December.
+The online tests on semester 2 will have deadlines on Fridays 8 February and 22 February.

 Course guide, and introductory slides, which cover the same material.